Is United Airlines Holdings Inc. (UAL) a good stock to buy now?

-United Airlines Holdings Inc. (NASDAQ: UAL) is 0.59% higher on its value in year-to-date trading and has touched a low of $30.54 and a high of $53.12 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The UAL stock was last observed hovering at around $44.03 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $51.00 for the next 12 months.
-It is also 45.63% off the consensus price target high of $81.00 offered by 21 analysts, but current levels are -25.83% lower than the price target low of $35.00 for the same period.
+United Airlines Holdings Inc. (NASDAQ: UAL) is -0.80% lower on its value in year-to-date trading and has touched a low of $30.54 and a high of $53.12 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The UAL stock was last observed hovering at around $43.43 in the last trading session, with the day’s loss setting it 0.0%.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal